 This includes the installation and service of an electronic device that enables members at high risk of institutionalization to secure help in an emergency.
 The PERS is connected to the member's phone and programmed to signal a response center once a "help" button is activated.
-The member may also wear a portable "help" button to allow for mobility.
-PERS services generally are limited to those members who live alone or are alone for a significant part of the day and who would otherwise require extensive supervision.
-Providers will train Humana Long-Term Care Plan members on the use and monthly testing of the unit upon installation and will notify Humana via telephone or fax if a member utilizes the system.
+The member also may wear a portable "help" button to allow for mobility.
+PERS services generally are limited to those members who live alone or are alone for a significant part of the day and who otherwise would require extensive supervision.
+Providers will train Humana Comprehensive Plan members on the use and monthly testing of the unit upon installation and will notify Humana via telephone or fax if a member utilizes the system.

-Providers are expected to install a medical alert system within five business days after receiving written authorization from a Humana Long-Term Care Plan care manager.
+Providers are expected to install a medical alert system within five business days after receiving written authorization from a Humana Comprehensive Plan care manager.